Top 10 Online Transcription Jobs in Kenya

 I realized that online transcription jobs are not handed out willy-nilly.

-If you want online transcription jobs- or any online remote work- it is important to search for these types of positions.
+If you want online transcription jobs- or any online remote work- it is important to search for them.

-Many different companies offer transcription and editing services, so do your research before jumping right in.
-Working without pay can suck if you don’t like what company/job you’ve chosen after investing some time there.
+Many companies offer transcription and editing services, so research before jumping right in.
+Working without pay can suck if you don’t like the company/job you’ve chosen after investing time there.

 I wanted to give back, so I wrote this article on Transcription and how to go about it.